 Twenty-four young adults were also recognized as winners in one of five divisions of the State 4-H Award.
 Each winner may choose either a $1,000 scholarship or a trip to National 4-H Congress in Atlanta.

-In the leadership division, area winners are Austin Dufelmeier of Morgan County and Katie White of Morgan County.
+In the leadership division, winners are Austin Dufelmeier or Morgan County, Julian Heidrich of Kendall County, Delaney Smith of Champaign County and Katie White of Morgan County.